-Have you thought about Lancaster, PA?
-Probably not, but Forbes magazine previously named Lancaster as one of the 10 Coolest U.S. Cities to Visit!
-This city is dripping with culture, history, and a distinct personality that makes it an incredible place to be.
-It's also a great hub for traveling around Pennsylvania or other major cities in neighboring states.
+Have you thought about travel nursing in Pennsylvania?
+Forbes magazine previously named Lancaster, PA as one of the 10 Coolest U.S. Cities to Visit!
+This city is full of culture, history, and a distinct personality that makes it an incredible place to be.
+It’s also a great hub for travel nurses to explore the rest of Pennsylvania and other major cities in neighboring states.

 Perks of a Midsized City

 Lancaster is the perfect size for a city.
 Yes, large bustling metropolises are exciting and you never want for something to do.
 And yes, small towns have a picturesque charm that allows you to escape.
 However, there’s a great balance somewhere in between.
 You don’t have to be bored in the evenings or give up some peace and quiet with a beautiful city like Lancaster.